On the existence of the maximum likelihood estimate and convergence rate under gradient descent for multi-class logistic

-\section{Some Technical Lemmas}
+\section{\appendixname: some technical lemmas}

-The following lemma summarizes the translation invariance of $\boldsymbol\sigma$: \begin{lemma}[Translational Invariance of Softmax] For every $\vec{u}\in\reals^C$ and $c\in\reals$
+The following lemma summarizes the translation invariance of $\boldsymbol\sigma$: \begin{lemma}[Translational Invariance of Softmax] For every $\mathbf{u}\in\mathbb{R}^C$ and $c\in\mathbb{R}$

-Conversely, if $\vec{u},\vec{v}\in\reals^C$ and $\boldsymbol\sigma(\vec{v}) = \boldsymbol\sigma(\vec{u})$ then there exists a $c\in\reals$ such that $\vec{v} = \vec{u} + c\ones$.
-Similarly, if $\vec{U},\vec{V}\in L(\reals^K,\reals^C)$ then $\boldsymbol\sigma(\vec{V}) = \boldsymbol\sigma(\vec{U})$ iff there exists a vector $\vec{c}\in\reals^K$ such that
+Conversely, if $\mathbf{u},\mathbf{v}\in\mathbb{R}^C$ and $\boldsymbol\sigma(\mathbf{v}) = \boldsymbol\sigma(\mathbf{u})$ then there exists a $c\in\mathbb{R}$ such that $\mathbf{v} = \mathbf{u} + c\ones$.
+Similarly, if $\mathbf{U},\mathbf{V}\in L(\mathbb{R}^K,\mathbb{R}^C)$ then $\boldsymbol\sigma(\mathbf{V}) = \boldsymbol\sigma(\mathbf{U})$ iff there exists a vector $\mathbf{c}\in\mathbb{R}^K$ such that

 \end{lemma} \begin{proof} Only the converse requires a proof.
-The equation $\boldsymbol\sigma(\vec{v}) = \boldsymbol\sigma(\vec{u})$ implies that for all $i$ we have $\exp(v_i) / b = \exp(u_i) / a$ where $a$ and $b$ are positive constants not depending on $i$.
-By taking logarithms of both sides we obtain $v_i = u_i + \log(b/a)$, or $\vec{v} = \vec{u} + \log(b/a)\ones$. \end{proof} This property of $\boldsymbol\sigma$ leads to the following statement of translational invariance of $L(\vec{W})$: \begin{lemma} For every $\vec{c}\in\reals^D$
+The equation $\boldsymbol\sigma(\mathbf{v}) = \boldsymbol\sigma(\mathbf{u})$ implies that for all $i$ we have $\exp(v_i) / b = \exp(u_i) / a$ where $a$ and $b$ are positive constants not depending on $i$.
+By taking logarithms of both sides we obtain $v_i = u_i + \log(b/a)$, or $\mathbf{v} = \mathbf{u} + \log(b/a)\ones$. \end{proof} This property of $\boldsymbol\sigma$ leads to the following statement of translational invariance of $L(\mathbf{W})$: \begin{lemma} For every $\mathbf{c}\in\mathbb{R}^D$

-That is, we can add a constant to all entries in a column of $\vec{W}$ without changing the value of $L(\vec{W})$. \end{lemma}
+That is, we can add a constant to all entries in a column of $\mathbf{W}$ without changing the value of $L(\mathbf{W})$. \end{lemma}

-The following definition is known: \begin{definition}[Stongly convex function] A differentiable function $f:U\to\reals$, where $U\subseteq\reals^n$ is and open set, is called \emph{strongly convex} iff there exists a number $m>0$ such that for all $\vec{x},\vec{y}\in\reals^n$:
+The following definition is known: \begin{definition}[Stongly convex function] A differentiable function $f:U\to\mathbb{R}$, where $U\subseteq\mathbb{R}^n$ is and open set, is called \emph{strongly convex} iff there exists a number $m>0$ such that for all $\mathbf{x},\mathbf{y}\in\mathbb{R}^n$:

-\end{definition} It is clear (due to Mean Value Theorem) that a twice continuously differentiable function is strongly convex iff for every $\vec{x}\in U$ the bilinear form $D^2f(\vec{x})$ induces a positive definite quadratic form.
+\end{definition} It is clear (due to Mean Value Theorem) that a twice continuously differentiable function is strongly convex iff for every $\mathbf{x}\in U$ the bilinear form $D^2f(\mathbf{x})$ induces a positive definite quadratic form.

-Strong convexity is too restrictive for our purposes: the cross-entropy loss function $L$ is not strongly convex.
-We adopted the following local notion: \begin{definition}[Locally strongly convex function] A differentiable function $f:\reals^n\to\reals$ is called \emph{locally strongly convex} iff it is strongly convex in a neighborhood of every point $\vec{x}\in\reals^n$. \end{definition}
+Strong convexity is too restrictive for our purposes: $L$ is not strongly convex.
+We adopted the following local notion: \begin{definition}[Locally strongly convex function] A differentiable function $f:\mathbb{R}^n\to\mathbb{R}$ is called \emph{locally strongly convex} iff it is strongly convex in a neighborhood of every point $\mathbf{x}\in\mathbb{R}^n$. \end{definition}